Redbench: Workload Synthesis From Cloud Traces: Workload Synthesis in

 We introduce our approach in \Cref{fig:architecture}: Workload synthesis is based on a workload trace, such as Redset \circled{0}. \systemname{} then analyzes the workload trace to infer features like query frequencies, complexities, scansets, repetitions, and temporal locality \circled{1}.

-\textbf{Feature extraction.} While certain features, such as workload drifts or the sequence of read and write queries, are explicitly encoded in the workload trace through the provided timestamps, query repetitions are only implicitly encoded.
-Hence, \systemname{} includes a dedicated step \circled{1} to extract such implicitly encoded features. \systemname{} identifies query repetitions by combining the given query hash with structural properties, such as the scanset.
+\textbf{Feature extraction.} While certain features, such as workload drifts or the sequence of read and write queries, are explicitly encoded in the workload trace via timestamps, query repetitions are only implicitly encoded.
+Hence, \systemname{} includes a dedicated step \circled{1} to extract these implicitly encoded features. \systemname{} identifies query repetitions by combining the query hash with structural properties, such as the scanset.
 Identifying different types of repetitions, as explained earlier, is crucial for benchmarking and comparing workload-driven optimizations, such as result caching (full query repetitions) versus sub-result caching (scanset repetitions).

 \textbf{Query synthesis.} The query synthesis step aims to produce a query stream that statistically and temporally resembles the original trace.
 It requires both the trace and the dataset, along with its schema as input.
 Depending on the synthesis approach, additional inputs may be required, such as a query pool for the matching-based approach.
 However, the actual process of query generation is encapsulated in each synthesis approach (\circled{2}~/~\circled{3}), making \systemname{} extensible to other synthesis approaches in the future.